StadsHeer: Construction

 Before the StadsHeer existed, that space was occupied by former facilities of the railroad through Tilburg.
 This railway area was later converted into the residential neighborhood Haestrechtkwartier, in which the StadsHeer is situated.
 BAM Vastgoed was the developer of the building and sold it halfway 2004 to Amvest, that wanted to both lease some of the apartments and sell some of them.
 Eventually, Amvest decided to lease all of the apartments.
 BAM Vastgoed wanted to sell the building, because it could not find enough buyers for the apartments.
 At that time, VGZ had an option on the office space.
 EGM Architecten had been chosen to design the building and BAM Woningbouw was the main contractor.
 The firm Hurks, that had been involved in the project since 2002, made the constructive design.
 At first, the StadsHeer was planned to be built by pouring concrete on site and was planned to rise 89 m into the sky.
 In the end, it was decided that prefabrication would be used and its height was determined to be 101 m.

 The construction work for the StadsHeer began in March 2005.
-The signs of the project were revealed and the flags were lifted in the presence of alderman E. Aarts on 22 December that year.
+The signs of the project were revealed and the flags were lifted in the presence of alderman E. Aarts on December 22 of that same year.
 During the construction, adding one office floor took two weeks and adding one residential floor took a week at the most.
 From June 2006 onwards, people could register themselves as future tenants.
-An event for potential tenants was organized before that month in March that year.
+An event for potential tenants was organized before that month in March of that year.
 At the end of September, a model apartment on the 22nd floor was furbished.
-The StadsHeer was topped out on 12 September 2006 in the presence of alderman C.J.M.
+The StadsHeer was topped out on September 12, 2006 in the presence of alderman C.J.M.
 Aarts-Engbers.
 Also, two future tenants abseiled from the top of the StadsHeer.

-When the building was still under construction, a restaurant named "Skylinerestaurant De StadsHeer" operated between 8 January and 5 March 2007 in one of the penthouses of the building.
+When the building was still under construction, a restaurant named "Skylinerestaurant De StadsHeer" operated between January 8 and March 5, 2007 in one of the penthouses of the building.
 The restaurant, that was meant to attract new tenants, was established by owner Amvest and the Bonheur Horeca Groep.
 The restaurant closed when the opening of the building was nearby.
-The construction ended on 26 March 2007.
+The construction ended on March 26, 2007.
 At that moment, 50% of the apartments had been leased.
 In May that percentage had risen to 70.
 The StadsHeer faced vacancy since its opening: at the start of 2014 almost twenty apartments weren't leased.
 After the prices had been dropped, nine apartments were vacant in May of the same year.